ooni/spec/nettests/ts-017-web-connectivity.md

 Whenever it performs a DNS lookup, Web Connectivity runs a secondary lookup using a DNS-over-UDP resolver using a well-known endpoint (e.g., `8.8.8.8:53`).
+Web Connectivity saves the results of this lookup inside the `queries` test key.
 The results collected by this resolver MUST NOT set the `classic` tag, given that this is an extension.

 Web Connectivity SHOULD try to prioritize IP addresses resolved